wesdottoday/iaq-consultancy/mission-statement.md

 # Mission Statement (WIP)

+These are our working mission statements, roughly in order of current preference.

+> We're on a mission to create a happier, healthier world - one home at a time.

 > Building a healthier community - one person, one home, one remedy at a time.

 > Creating a healthier world - one person, one home, one remedy at a time.

-> Happiness and Health - we’re on a mission to create a happier, healthier world, one home at a time.
+> Building a healthier world - one home, one remedity at a time.

 > Health starts at home - we make that a reality.

 > Health starts in the home - we’re on a mission to improve people’s health, one home at a time.

+> Happiness and Health - we’re on a mission to create a happier, healthier world, one home at a time.

 ### Misc thoughts: